 - 1. "Applicant" shall mean any person requesting approval to discharge industrial or domestic wastewaters into facilities of the North Conway Water Precinct. - 2.
 "Biochemical Oxygen Demand (BOD)" shall mean the quantity of oxygen utilized in the biochemical oxidation of organic matter under standard laboratory procedure in five (5) days at 20 C, expressed in milligrams per liter (mg/l). - 3.
 "Building Drain" shall mean that part of the lowest horizontal piping of a drainage system which receives the discharge from soil, waste, and other drainage pipes inside the walls of the building and conveys it to the building sewer beginning ten (10) feet outside the inner face of the building wall. - 4.
 "Building Sewer" shall mean the extension from the building drain to the public sewer or other place of disposal, also called a house connection. - 5.
-"Bypass" shall mean the intentional diversion of waste streams from any portion of a pretreatment system, sewer, or wastewater treatment facility. - 6.
-"Chemical Oxygen Demand (C.O.D.)" shall mean a measure of the oxygen equivalent to oxidation capacity of a strong chemical oxidant as determined by standard methods. - 7.
-"Clean Water Act" shall mean the Federal Clean Water Act, 33 U.S.C. §§ 1251 to 1387, as amended. - 8.
-"Combined Sewer" shall mean a sewer intended to receive both wastewater and storm or surface water. - 9.
-"Commercial Use" shall mean premises used for financial gain, including but not limited to businesses, restaurants, shops, bed and breakfasts, motels, hotels, retail shopping malls, professional offices, hospitals, and any other business of similar use. - 10.
-"Division" shall mean The New Hampshire Department of Environmental
+"Buy-In Fees" are charges assessed to customers requesting new or expanded service by the Precinct sewer system.
+The fees represent the equity value to the Customer resulting from the new connection to and/or expanded service from the Precinct's sewer system. - 6.
+"Bypass" shall mean the intentional diversion of waste streams from any portion of a pretreatment system, sewer, or wastewater treatment facility. - 7.
+"Chemical Oxygen Demand (C.O.D.)" shall mean a measure of the oxygen equivalent to oxidation capacity of a strong chemical oxidant as determined by standard methods. - 8.
+"Clean Water Act" shall mean the Federal Clean Water Act, 33 U.S.C. §§ 1251 to 1387, as amended. - 9.
+"Combined Sewer" shall mean a sewer intended to receive both wastewater and storm or surface water. - 10.
+"Commercial Property" shall mean premises used for financial gain, including but not limited to businesses, restaurants, shops, bed and breakfasts, motels, hotels, retail shopping malls, professional offices, hospitals, residential property used for short-term rentals, and any other business of similar use.
+Properties meeting the definition of "Residential Property" or "Multi-Family Residential Property" shall not be considered "Commercial Property." - 11.
+"Customer" shall mean any person, firm corporation, body politic, or organization of any type supplied with water or sewer service by the North Conway Water Precinct. - 12.
+"Division" shall mean The New Hampshire Department of Environmental Services.